d0rich/d0rich.github.io/content/notion/test/f9e32c6f-ddcc-4a2b-9a16-0ad41dee19dc/index.md

 ![Sites Triangle with Jamstack Architecture](./Sites-Triangle-with-Jamstack-Architecture.png)

+- Static Site - generates static HTML files
+- Single Page Application - generates small HTML file and big JavaScript file with content for site
+- Static Hybrid - generate static HTML files with special script for seamless interpage transitions

 ## Summary

 To sum up, in my point of view there 5 types of sites:

+1. Static
+2. Dynamic
+3. Single Page Application
+4. Static Hybrid
+5. Dynamic Hybrid

 I think, that static and dynamic sites are obsolete.
 But there can be reasons to use it, if:

+1. You / your team know appropriate technology really well
+2. UX is not the main thing you need from web site
+3. You need to cover vanishingly small community with old browsers or with disabled JavaScript in browser

 In other cases, I’d advice you to choose SPA or Hybrid sites.

+- Single Page Application is the best choice for some GUI (eg calculator, dashboard, map).
+- Static Hybrid should be used if content on your site changes infrequently (eg blog, documentation, portfolio)
+- Dynamic Hybrid is the most expensive site type to maintain, but it provides the biggest potential for features.
+Mostly this type is used when content is constantly changing (eg forums, social networks)

 If you are not sure whether static site covers all your needs, you can start from dynamic analog.
 And then switch to static one, if it is possible.